Photon1c/PecuniaryScriptsLibrary/README.md

 # Pecuniary Scripts Library

-A collection of financial scripts to speed up the process of batch processing input lists through screeners and visualizer output generators.
+A collection of financial scripts to speed up batch processing input lists through screeners and visualizer output generators.

 The sequence of steps that these scripts adhere to is as follows: